12 Steps to Nailing Purpose Driven Marketing (With Examples)

 What is Purpose Driven Marketing?

 So what really is purpose driven marketing – i mean really.
 I mean really, really (Ok, I’m gonna stop this).
 Well, that depends who you ask silly!
 Let’s start with the purpose of marketing.
 If you Google “What is the purpose of marketing”, the first result tells us it’s “to generate revenue for a brand, company, or organization”.
 Well, I guess that settles it then.
 WRONG!

 I imagine that since you’re exploring what purpose and marketing have to do with each other the above definition might be too narrow.
-While generating revenue may be the traditional purpose of marketing, I would argue that people and companies want more from their marketing than just this, and that its purpose is becoming broader.
+Generating revenue is certainly the traditional purpose of marketing.
+However, my feeling is that nowadays people and companies want more from their marketing than just this.
+So marketing’s purpose is becoming broader.
 Especially for companies that have a deeper purpose or social cause (purpose driven organisations, NGOs, social enterprises) marketing needs to have a deeper purpose too.

 If we look at what goes into marketing these days – content creation, design, social media, advertising – then I wouldn’t want “generating revenue” to be the north star for the effort put into those, I’d want it to be about much more than that.

 The definition of purpose driven marketing is marketing which serves a deeper purpose.
 It’s linked to cause related marketing in that both are about serving some kind of social change.
 Essentially, there’s no real difference, except that a “cause” points outwards to something that you do whereas purpose points more inward towards your own “Why”.
 Purpose is about finding what your reason for existing is and why you wake up in the morning.

 You might be asking yourself now – why should brands engage in purpose-driven marketing?
 There are many way to answer this, but here are a few: